-- · completing research regarding, and preclinical and clinical development of, our SPEAR T-cells; - · obtaining regulatory approvals and marketing authorizations for our SPEAR T-cells for which we complete clinical trials;

-- · progressing our clinical trials within predicted timeframes and without any substantial delays, for example as may be caused by delays in patient recruitment, regulatory requirements to hold or suspend any clinical trials or delays in obtaining approvals required to conduct clinical trials; - developing sustainable and scalable manufacturing and supply processes for our SPEAR T-cells, including establishing and maintaining commercially viable supply relationships with third parties and establishing our own commercial manufacturing capabilities and infrastructure; - · launching and commercializing SPEAR T-cells for which we obtain regulatory approvals and marketing authorizations, either directly or with a collaborator or distributor: - · obtaining market acceptance of our SPEAR T-cells as viable treatment options; - addressing any competing technological and market developments; - · identifying, assessing, acquiring and/or developing new SPEAR T-cells; - · maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how; and - · attracting, hiring and retaining qualified personnel.
+- · delivering on the clinical development strategy for our SPEAR T-cells; - · progressing our clinical trials within predicted timeframes and without any substantial delays, for example as may be caused by delays in patient recruitment, regulatory requirements to hold or suspend any clinical trials or delays in obtaining approvals required to conduct clinical trials; - demonstrating a favorable benefit (efficacy parameters): risk (safety) for our SPEAR T-cells that translate into a differentiated product of value for patients; - · obtaining data from clinical trials which are ongoing for SPEAR T-cells other than our NY-ESO SPEAR T-cell; - obtaining regulatory approvals and marketing authorizations for our SPEAR T-cells for which we complete clinical trials; - · progressing our clinical trials within predicted timeframes and without any substantial delays, for example as may be caused by delays in patient recruitment, regulatory requirements to hold or suspend any clinical trials or delays in obtaining approvals required to conduct clinical trials; - developing sustainable and scalable manufacturing and supply processes for our SPEAR T-cells, including establishing and maintaining commercially viable supply relationships with third parties and establishing our own commercial manufacturing capabilities and infrastructure; - · launching and commercializing SPEAR T-cells for which we obtain regulatory approvals and marketing authorizations, either directly or with a collaborator or distributor; - · obtaining market acceptance, pricing and reimbursement of our SPEAR T-cells as viable treatment options; - addressing any competing technological and market developments; - · identifying, assessing, acquiring and/or developing new SPEAR T-cells; - · maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how; and - · attracting, hiring and retaining qualified personnel.

 Even if one or more of our SPEAR T-cells is approved for commercial sale, we anticipate incurring significant costs associated with commercializing any approved SPEAR T-cell.
-Our expenses could increase beyond expectations if the U.S. Food and Drug Administration, or the FDA, or any other regulatory agency requires changes to our manufacturing processes or assays, or for us to perform preclinical programs and clinical or other types of trials in addition to those that we currently anticipate.
+Our expenses could increase beyond expectations if the FDA or any other regulatory agency requires changes to our manufacturing processes or assays, or for us to perform preclinical programs and clinical or other types of trials in addition to those that we currently anticipate.
 If we are successful in obtaining regulatory approvals to market one or more of our SPEAR T-cells, our revenue will be dependent, in part, upon the size of the markets in the territories for which we gain regulatory approval, the accepted price for the SPEAR T-cell, the ability to get reimbursement at any price, and whether we own the commercial rights for that territory.
 If the number of our addressable disease patients is not as significant as we estimate, the indication approved by regulatory authorities is narrower than we expect, or the reasonably accepted population for treatment is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenue from sales or supplies of such SPEAR T-cells, even if approved.
 If we are not able to generate revenue from the sale of any approved SPEAR T-cells, we may never become profitable.